scottblackburn/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

  * settings: Updated settings

-### __unstableSaveReusableBlock

-Returns an action object used in signalling that a temporary reusable blocks have been saved in order to switch its temporary id with the real id.

-*Parameters*

- * id: Reusable block's id.
- * updatedId: Updated block's id.

 ### __unstableMarkLastChangeAsPersistent

 Returns an action object used in signalling that the last block change should be marked explicitely as persistent.